TN-Holdings-LLC/psf-zero/README.md

 ## Open questions

-- The mechanism behind the spare-qubit cliff — no pass-level instrumentation done, and it is one Qiskit version (2.5.2) on one topology family.
+- The mechanism behind the spare-qubit cliff — the time is localised to the two VF2 passes, but nothing inside them has been instrumented, and it is one Qiskit version (2.5.2) on one topology family.
 - Whether the compile-time advantage reduces real-hardware calibration-drift exposure in a variational loop.
 Plausible, untested, and not planned without a reason to spend QPU time.